rahul7t/DesignPatterns/rahul_thosar_assign_1/registrationScheduler/README.md

 -----------------------------------------------------------------------

-Provide justification for Data Structures used in this assignment in term of Big O complexity (time and/or space)
+# Justification for Data Structures used in this assignment in
+term of Big O complexity (time and/or space)

-For this assignment, a vector of student object was used to handle the data.
+*For this assignment, a vector of student object was used to handle the data.*
-This is because vectors are thread safe
+*This is because vectors are thread safe*
-The time complexity for add is O(1), get is O(1) and remove is O(n) Student object contains all the necessary details like reg time, preferences and score.
+*The time complexity for add is O(1), get is O(1) and remove is O(n)* *Student object contains all the necessary details like reg time, preferences and score.*
-Vectors grow in size by double.
+*Vectors grow in size by double.*
 -----------------------------------------------------------------------

-Provide list of citations (urls, etc.) from where you have taken code (if any).
+Code References
+(if any).
 Reading file:
 http://stackoverflow.com/questions/13185727/reading-a-txt-file-using-scanner-class-in-java